A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

 \section{Computational Results}

 In this section, the results of numerical experiments using the proposed model and benchmarks are presented.
-The experiments are designed to demonstrate the performance of the proposed model and the necessity of the alternative solution procedure presented in Section \ref{S:4}.
+The experiments are designed to demonstrate the performance of the proposed model and the necessity for the alternative solution procedure.